madiapgar/apppleplots/README.md

 # apppleplots Package

-This repository contains an R package created to easily pull/manipulate visualizations and commonly used functions in association with https://github.com/madiapgar/diet_mouse_cdiff.
+This repository contains an R package created to easily pull/manipulate visualizations and commonly used functions in association with [this study](https://github.com/madiapgar/diet_mouse_cdiff).

 ## Functions